US STOCKS-Wall St rises; eBay, Netflix push Nasdaq to record high

 July 16 Wall Street ended stronger on Thursday,

-with the Nasdaq up more than 1 percent at a record high after
+with the Nasdaq up over 1 percent at a record high after

 earnings reports from eBay and Netflix boosted